December 29, 2022

 Remember: Social media is included in most companies’ overall online marketing campaigns.
 Therefore, a company has to put in the effort to gain online visibility and enhance its leads.

 You need to learn the fundamentals of online marketing.
 It also helps that you seek appropriate training to become the best in what you do.
 Learn how you can use different social platforms effectively and how they can complement your entire digital marketing efforts.
-If you want to check out social media marketing courses, here are our top two recommendations:
+There are plenty of free online courses you can take through platforms like HubSpot and LinkedIn in order to learn more social media manager skills.

-At Voy Media Advertising Agency NYC, we always tell clients that they don’t need to become an expert.
-However, they should know what social media marketing can do for their business.
-A freelance social media manager needs to be able to communicate to the client how their services will positively impact their business.
-(To kick start your own freelance business, sign up for my “Get Paid to Write” course for beginners.)
+When you’re pitching a potential client your freelance social media marketing services, it’s important to educate them on what social media marketing can do for their business.
+A freelance social media manager needs to be able to communicate to the client how their services–and budget–will positively impact their business.
+(To kick start your own freelance writing business, sign up for my “Get Paid to Write” course for beginners.)

 (Looking to bring in more money as a freelancer this year?
-Add this PDF to your educational resources list.)
+Get a freelance marketing PDF that shows you exactly what to do each month in order to bring in more clients.)

 Creating your online profile is one of the best ways you can look for new clients.